Leave a Message

 How we help at Kauai Beach Resort

 Buying in a condo‑hotel is part real estate, part hospitality.
 You deserve a guide who knows both.
-Our team reviews the HOA and management documents with you, requests the rental history you need to make a clear decision, and connects you with Hawaii‑savvy lenders who can pre‑check project eligibility.
+Our team reviews purchase documents with you and requests the rental history you need to make a clear decision.
 We also coordinate inspections, track key deadlines, and keep your escrow on time even if you are off island.

 If you are considering a unit at Kauai Beach Resort or comparing it to other Kaua‘i condo options, let’s talk through your goals and build a plan you feel great about.
 Reach out to Jamie Friedman to get started.